 Judging or Perceiving (J or P).

-You could be ENTJ (extravert, intuitive, thinking and judging type), ISFP (introvert, sensing, feeling and perceiving type), ESFP, ISTJ or others.
-There’s a lot of literature on each of the 16 types.
+You could be ENTJ (extravert, intuitive, thinking and judging type), ISFP (introvert, sensing, feeling and perceiving type), ISTJ or others.
+There’s a lot of literature on these and it has stood the test of time.

-The Five Factor Model was developed through analysing words used to describe personality characteristics.
-Someone described as dependable, reliable, trustworthy or loyal would, in the Five Factor Model, score high in Conscientiousness.
-People who go with the flow, people-please, or are flexible and easily led would score highly in Agreeableness.
-The science of language analysis gives it credence.
+The Five Factor Model was developed through analysing words describing personality.
+Someone described as dependable, reliable, or loyal would, in the Five Factor Model, score highly in Conscientiousness.
+People who go with the flow, people-please, or are flexible score highly in Agreeableness.
+The science of language gives it credence.

 OPENNESS (willingness to try new things)